maoouu/AMA_Scholarly/README.md

 4. Import the ama_scholarly.sql into your phpmyadmin.
 5. Test with localhost.

+Special Thanks:
+* Special thanks to @alaejahanog12 for helping me through out this development

 To-Do Notes:
 * Edit and Delete option for admin dashboard.
 * Preview Document for admin acc.